lhqing/ALLCools/docs/allcools/start/interactive.md

 The ALLCools documentation is organized by description pages (like the current page) and analysis pages (like [this page](../cell_level/basic/mch_mcg_100k_basic.ipynb)).
-For all the analysis pages, you can download the executable `.ipynb` using the download button in the top right, and use it as a template for your own data analysis.
+For all the analysis pages, you can download the executable `.ipynb` using the download button in the top right and use it as a template for your own data analysis.

 ```{figure} ./download_ipynb.png
 ---